10 Popular Terms Every Crypto Trader Should Know

-To discourage money laundering, crypto-based organisations adhere to strict KYC regulations.
+To discourage money laundering, crypto-based organizations adhere to strict KYC regulations.
 KYC is not restricted to the cryptocurrency/investment domain.
-KYC regulations are also used by general organisations to ensure legality.
-As part of the KYC rules, you will be required to request documentation including a passport, social security card, proof of residence, or driving licence.
+KYC regulations are also used by general organizations to ensure legality.
+As part of the KYC rules, you will be required to request documentation including a passport, social security card, proof of residence, or driving license.

 #6 DD — Due Diligence

 Due Diligence refers to the research and caution that a reasonable individual or company may take when entering into an arrangement with another party.
 Assume a trader/investor wishes to purchase an asset.
 Every responsible person needs to be certain that there are no possible red flags in the transaction.

 DD will assist traders/investors in being secure in their decisions.
 Depending on the circumstances, it provides you with a more in-depth view of the company behind the asset you want to participate in.
 Before bidding, buyers must weigh the costs and possible rewards.